MDSVISHNUMOHAN/Futurense-Internship/README.md

 WEEK-1

-In week-1 we worked on basic if-else conditions and functions to solve small real life problems
+In week-1 we worked on basic if-else conditions and functions to solve small real life problems.

+These are the questions we worked on:

 Python program to add two numbers Maximum of two numbers in Python, factorial of a number,